 The ministry has defined exactly what you need to provide to show this.
 Keep in mind that every remote worker is different and may need to show different things.
 Below is what is listed on MUP’s web site:

-- Copy of the registration of their own company
+- Articles of incorporation of foreign company

 - Employment contract

 - Pay stubs